arpittiwari11/Stocks-Prediction/README.md

 1. Arima
 2. LSTM

-Follow the Jupyter notebook uploaded in the stocks.py for the complete analysis
+Follow the Jupyter notebook uploaded in the RELIANCE_stocks.ipynb for the complete analysis